skaman82/u360gts-ctrl/build_notes_u360.md

   - todo: explain and recommend a mode + settings here #FIXME
   - enable auto-update-home position #FIXME: correct option name here

+7) validate magnetometer / compass:

+ - connect the tracker to the configurator
+ - ensure the head is pointing north
+ - align the body of the tracker to the head
+ - now enter 90/180/270 degree on the slider for PAN servo
+ - validate if the outside walls align in each position
+  - if they do: lucky man
+  - if they dont: calibrate mag, realign/improve mag position and/or add 10K pullup resistors between SDA and 5V, SCL and 5V

 ## Operation when flying